A look into daily traffic levels in Glasgow City Council from 2000-2018

-With data from the Department for Transport (DfT), we’ve looked into the top busiest road stretches and traffic inflows into Glasgow City Centre on an average neutral day and how the counts of vehicles have changed over the years.
+With data from the Department for Transport (DfT), the number crunchers at Lease Fetcher - one stop shop for personal car lease and business car lease comparison - looked into the top busiest road stretches and traffic inflows into Glasgow City Centre on an average neutral day and how the counts of vehicles have changed over the years.

 Travelling from… the West Coast

 The M8 stretches all the way from Greenock Inverclyde via Glasgow and all the way to Edinburgh.
 If you’re coming in via the scenic route, the stretch of motorway running parallel with the Clyde, or even from Sunny Largs, you’ll pass the M8 Eastbound Junctions: 25-23.

 Data from the DfT show that on the stretch M8 East, Junction 24-23 - there were 25,047 (64.74%) more vehicles passing the counting point/ day in 2018 vs. 2000, with an average increase of 3.39% vehicles per year.

 For the M8 East, Junction 25-24, the daily vehicle count in 2018 was 25,725 (70.84%) more than in 2000.
 The junction 25-24 saw a yearly average increase of 3.24% vehicles.